 Rejection happens to the best of us but it can be a learning experience.
 Don’t rip your letter to shreds or in case you receive a rejection e-mail, don’t throw the computer to the ground.
 Don’t get heartbroken and vow to never write another paper.
 And this is the case for even the most seasoned researchers.
 Experienced researchers face rejection for their papers even after their credibility and expertise has been established.
 Therefore, we suggest that researchers should focus not on avoiding rejection but on what their options are after rejection.

 Rejection is never is easy to deal with, and is particularly hard at the beginning of your career.
 It’s best if you identify your emotions and employ the most wholesome best coping mechanisms: relaxing with a cup of hot beverage and music, calling your best friend and getting a hug from your kids, or your dog.
 This will put you in a calm state of mind and help you rationally evaluate your rejection.

 #2 Read the Rejection Letter

-In an article flush like this, journal editors review the paper and determine the relevance for the journal audience, checking whether they are on par with the recent publications or upcoming accepted papers and the overall quality of the journal.
+Amidst a rise in journal article submissions, journal editors review the paper and determine the relevance for the journal audience, checking whether they are on par with the recent publications or upcoming accepted papers and the overall quality of the journal.
 Journal papers that do not pass this initial filter tend to get rejected without any further review.
 Review the rejection comments because they provide the next steps to re-submitting your paper.